Nikita Khrushchev: Early relations and U.S. visit (1957–1960)

-Khrushchev sought to find a lasting solution to the problem of a divided Germany and of the enclave of West Berlin deep within East German territory.
+Khrushchev sought to find a lasting solution to the problem of a divided Germany and of the enclave of West Berlin.
 In November 1958, calling West Berlin a "malignant tumor", he gave the United States, United Kingdom and France six months to conclude a peace treaty with both German states and the Soviet Union.
 If one was not signed, Khrushchev stated, the Soviet Union would conclude a peace treaty with East Germany.
 This would leave East Germany, which was not a party to treaties giving the Western Powers access to Berlin, in control of the routes to the city.
 They proposed making Berlin a free city, which meant no outside military forces would be stationed there.
 West Germany, United States and France strongly opposed the ultimatum, but Britain wanted to consider it as a starting point for negotiations.
 No one wanted to risk war over the issue.
 At Britain's request, Khrushchev extended and ultimately dropped the ultimatum, as the Berlin issue became part of the complex agenda of high-level summit meetings.

 Khrushchev sought to sharply reduce levels of conventional weapons and to defend the Soviet Union with missiles.
 He believed that without this transition, the huge Soviet military would continue to eat up resources, making Khrushchev's goals of improving Soviet life difficult to achieve.
 He abandoned Stalin's plans for a large navy in 1955, believing that the new ships would be too vulnerable to either a conventional or nuclear attack.
 In January 1960, he took advantage of improved relations with the U.S. to order a reduction of one-third in the size of Soviet armed forces, alleging that advanced weapons would make up for the lost troops.
 While conscription of Soviet youth remained in force, exemptions from military service became more and more common, especially for students.